ONSdigital/dp-logging/README.md

 ```
  - `LogSerialiser` Responsible for marshalling our log event Object to a JSON string.
  - `Logger` - The logging implementation to use - sets the namespace for our log messages.
- - `LogStore` - An object for storing values in ThreadLocal so they do not have to be passed into every log message.
+ - `LogStore` - An object for storing certain common values in ThreadLocal.
+Typcially reserved for details we want in
+  every message (e.g. traceID) but don't want to have to explicitly pass them around everywhere within our application.
  - `ShutdownHook` - A hook allowing you to do any clean up on shutdown - closing resources etc. Here we are using a
  Nop implmentation